zlib-ng/zlib-ng/README.md

 ./vcpkg install zlib-ng
 ```

 The zlib-ng port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

 Contributing
 ------------

-Zlib-ng is a aiming to be open to contributions, and we would be delighted to
-receive pull requests on github.
+Zlib-ng is aiming to be open to contributions, and we would be delighted to receive pull requests on github.
-Just remember that any code you submit must be your own and it must be zlib licensed.
-Help with testing and reviewing of pull requests etc is also very much appreciated.
+Help with testing and reviewing pull requests etc is also very much appreciated.

-If you are interested in contributing, please consider joining our
-IRC channel #zlib-ng on the Freenode IRC network.
+Please check the Wiki for more info: [Contributing](https://github.com/zlib-ng/zlib-ng/wiki/Contributing)

 Acknowledgments
 ----------------

-Thanks to Servebolt.com for sponsoring my maintainership of zlib-ng.

 Thanks go out to all the people and companies who have taken the time to contribute
 code reviews, testing and/or patches.
 Zlib-ng would not have been nearly as good without you.

-The deflate format used by zlib was defined by Phil Katz.
+The deflate format used by zlib was defined by Phil Katz.<br>
 The deflate and zlib specifications were written by L. Peter Deutsch.

-zlib was originally created by Jean-loup Gailly (compression)
-and Mark Adler (decompression).
+zlib was originally created by Jean-loup Gailly (compression) and Mark Adler (decompression).

 Advanced Build Options